fairfaxmedia/procman/README.md

 It's quite likely that you'll want to add monitoring/alerts for the processes that Foreman creates.
-To this end, if a `MONITORING_FILE` is provided, a YAML file will be written to that location with a list of processes that Foreman will start, e.g `files/Procfile`:
+To this end, if a `MONITORING_FILE` is provided, a YAML file will be written to that location with a list of processes that Foreman will start.

+e.g adding `--monitoring_out /etc/facter/facts.d/procman` with the file `files/Procfile`:

     ---
     delayed-job: bundle exec rake jobs:work
     event-forwarder: /usr/local/bin/beanstalkd -b /var/cache/beanstalkd -u www-data
     dir-watcher: ruby /usr/local/bin/dir-watcher

-... will produce in `/etc/facter/facts.d/procman` (by default):
+... will produce in `/etc/facter/facts.d/procman`:

     ---
     procman-monitors: